Here’s the first rule of standing in line at the airport: No brawling, please.

 “There are times when hospital emergency room triage principles take precedence,” he says.

 For example, at Westchester County Airport in White Plains, N.Y., one recent morning, the facility was overwhelmed with more flights than there were gates.
 Eventually, TSA staff started calling for passengers based on the length of the backlog, sending passengers with imminent departures to the front of the line.
+(Related: Passengers are tuning out preflight safety announcements.
+They may regret it.)

 It’s worth repeating: If you’re in a long line and it looks like you might miss your flight, ask for help.
 With any luck, a kind agent will send you to the front of the line, allowing you to catch your plane.